Championing cash transfers as a default solution to ending extreme poverty and vulnerability

 Why It Matters:

 Cash empowers people living in extreme poverty to meet their most urgent needs with dignity, flexibility, and autonomy.
-Compared to traditional aid programs, large cash transfers have been shown to deliver faster, more cost-effective, and longer-lasting impact across health, education, livelihoods, and more.
+Compared to traditional aid programs, large cash transfers have been shown to deliver faster, more cost-effective, and longer-lasting impact across livelihoods, health, resilience, and more.

 What We’re Doing:

-- Advocating for governments and donors to adopt large cash transfers as a scalable, proven, and cost-effective tool for helping people escape poverty quickly and sustainably.
+- Advocating for governments and donors to adopt large cash transfers as a scalable, proven, and cost-effective tool for helping people build livelihoods and escape poverty quickly and sustainably – reducing long-term reliance on social safety nets in the process.

 - Partnering directly with governments to turn evidence into action: